John B. Anderson: Early political career

-As he continued to serve, the atmosphere of the 1960s weighed on Anderson and he began to re-think some of his beliefs.
-By the late 1960s, Anderson's positions on social issues shifted to the left, though his fiscal philosophy remained largely conservative.
-At the same time, he was held in high esteem by his colleagues in the House.
-In 1964, he won appointment to a seat on the powerful Rules Committee.
+In 1964, Anderson won appointment to a seat on the powerful Rules Committee.
 In 1969, he became Chairman of the House Republican Conference, the number three position in the House Republican hierarchy in what was (at that time) the minority party.
 Anderson increasingly found himself at odds with conservatives in his home district and other members of the House.
 He was not always a faithful supporter of the Republican agenda, despite his high rank in the Republican caucus.
 He was very critical of the Vietnam War, and was a very controversial critic of Richard Nixon during Watergate.
-In 1974, despite his criticism of Nixon, the strong anti-Republican tide in that year's election held him to 55 percent of the vote, what would be the lowest percentage of his career.
+In 1974, despite his criticism of Nixon, the strong anti-Republican tide in that year's election held him to 55% of the vote, what would be the lowest percentage of his career.
+Anderson described Nixon as a "man of great duplicity".

-His spot as the chairman of the House Republican Committee was challenged three times after his election and, when Gerald Ford was defeated in the 1976 Presidential campaign, Anderson lost a key ally in Washington.
+His spot as the chairman of the House Republican Committee was challenged three times after his election and, when Gerald Ford was defeated in the 1976 presidential campaign, Anderson lost a key ally in Washington.
 In 1970 and 1972, Anderson had a Democratic challenger in Rockford Professor John E. Devine.
 In both years, Anderson defeated Devine by a wide margin.
 In late 1977, a fundamentalist television minister from Rockford, Don Lyon, announced that he would challenge Anderson in the Republican primary.
 It was a contentious campaign, where Lyon, with his experience before the camera, proved to be a formidable candidate.
 Lyon raised a great deal of money, won backing from many conservatives in the community and party, and put quite a scare into the Anderson team.
 Though Anderson was a leader in the House and the campaign commanded national attention, Anderson won the primary by 16% of the vote.
 Anderson was aided in this campaign by strong newspaper endorsements and crossover support from independents and Democrats.